The logo for Lawn.com.au

 Powdery mildew

 Powdery mildew is a type of fungal disease that can affect a wide range of plants, including many common winter crops in Australia.
-The fungus grows on the surface of leaves and produces a telltale white powdery coating.

 While powdery mildew usually doesn’t kill plants outright, it can weaken them and make them more susceptible to other diseases.
 In severe cases, it can also reduce crop yields.

-As a last tip, avoid overcrowding crops and make sure they have adequate ventilation.
+Avoid overcrowding crops and make sure they have adequate ventilation.
 Crop rotation can also be effective, as it helps to break the cycle of infection.

 The cold won’t bother these plants anyway